mattheworiordan/ably-cli/README.md

-  --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --direction=<option>    [default: backwards] Direction of message history retrieval
+  --api-key=<value>       Overrides any configured API key used for the product APIs --client-id=<value>     Overrides any default client ID when using API authentication --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net --direction=<option>    [default: backwards] Direction of log retrieval
                           <options: backwards|forwards>
-  --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output results as JSON --limit=<value>         [default: 100] Maximum number of messages to retrieve
+  --env=<value>           Override the environment for all product API calls --host=<value>          Override the host endpoint for all product API calls --json                  Output results in JSON format --limit=<value>         [default: 100] Maximum number of logs to retrieve

 DESCRIPTION
-  View historical app logs from [meta]log
+  Retrieve application log history

 EXAMPLES
   $ ably logs app history